 Compassion & Choices Legal Advocacy successfully intervened in a challenge to Vermont’s law authorizing medical aid in dying and continues to protect similar laws around the nation.

 In 2013, Vermont passed the Patient Choice at End of Life Law (“Act 39”), legalizing medical aid in dying for Vermont residents.
-The Vermont Alliance for Ethical Healthcare, Inc., and the Christian Medical & Dental Associations, Inc. (“Plaintiffs”), filed a Complaint with the United States District Court for the District of Vermont, alleging that the Act violates free speech rights, as it “forces” physicians to counsel patients regarding medical aid in dying.
+In 2016, the Vermont Alliance for Ethical Healthcare, Inc., and the Christian Medical & Dental Associations, Inc. (“Plaintiffs”), filed a Complaint with the United States District Court for the District of Vermont, alleging that the Act violates free speech rights, as it “forces” physicians to counsel patients regarding medical aid in dying.
 However, the Act actually does allow physicians to refuse to counsel their patients regarding this service — if they refuse to counsel, they must refer the patient to another physician who is willing to do so.
 Plaintiffs argue that even this is in violation of free speech.

 On November 7, 2016, Monica van de Ven and Benedict Underhill, Vermont residents and proposed medical aid in dying patients, Compassion & Choices, and Patient Choices Vermont (“Movants”) filed a Motion to Intervene, arguing against Plaintiffs and in favor of Act 39.
 Movants were granted Defendants-Intervenors status by the court.